NPTP/UnityInputSystemWrapper/README.md

 TODO's exist in the code for immediate next attention, as well as the following nice-to-haves.

 #### Future nice-to-haves:
-- [✔] Display name in BindingInfo has an event requesting a localized string that can be hooked into.
-Otherwise, we could use LocalizedString (which would require a Localization package dependency)
-- [✔] Optimize Input Context switching
-- [ ] Nicer code generation, reformat all classes with code-gen into partial classes with partial method calls that separate generated from non-generated .cs files for easier modularity
+- Nicer code generation, reformat all classes with code-gen into partial classes with partial method calls that separate generated from non-generated .cs files for easier modularity, and allowing for this package to be installed with the package manager going forward
-- [ ] OfflineInputData "excluded" and "cancel" controls are selectable from non-duplicate-entry, foolproof dropdown of all possible paths instead of string fields.
-Format themselves correctly.
+- OfflineInputData "excluded" and "cancel" controls selectable from non-duplicate-entry, foolproof dropdown of all possible paths instead of string fields, with nice readable formatting.
-- [ ] Support multiple re-binds per action, per player.
+- Support multiple re-binds per action, per player.
 Let developer choose how many bindings an action is allowed to have per control scheme (runtime settings?).
-- [ ] Load binding icon data only when needed, instead of it being always loaded.
+- Load binding icon data only when needed, instead of it being always loaded.
 This can use Addressables & have a package dependency there.
 It should work just like localization strings do with Addressables.
-- [ ] Control schemes currently generate a field in RuntimeInputData for their BindingData, but that's all.
-Ideally, have them automatically generate a BindingData, if it does not already exist, that contains all of the control paths for the devices in the control scheme, with default display names/localization keys.
+- Control schemes currently generate a field in RuntimeInputData for their BindingData, but that's all.
+Ideally, have them automatically generate a BindingData asset (if it does not already exist) that contains all of the control paths for the devices in the control scheme, with default display names/localization keys.